 Because the neighborhood is well north of the San Diego Airport, it’s not as popular a tourist destination, so crowds tend to be smaller than the southern beach destinations.
-Check out Jess’s local guide to what to do in Encinitas for more information.
+Check out Jess’s local guides to what to do in Encinitas and the best places to stay in Encinitas for more information.

 Pros of Staying in Encinitas: